 To take advantage of TestFlight, you’ll need to upload at least one beta build of your app to App Store Connect, and invite testers using their email addresses or by sharing a public link.
 Testers can get started by accepting your email invitation or following the public link.
 To install your app and provide feedback, testers will use the TestFlight app for iPhone, iPad, iPod touch, Apple Watch, and Apple TV.

-Each app can be tested by up to 25 members of your team who have been assigned the Admin, App Manager, Developer, or Marketer role in iTunes Connect.
+Add up to 25 members of your team who have been assigned the Admin, Technical, App Manager, Developer, or Marketer role to test your app.
 Each member can test on up to 30 devices.
 Internal testers can access all of your beta builds available for testing.

 External Testers and Groups

 Invite up to 10,000 external testers using their email address or by enabling and sharing a public link, which creates an open invitation for anyone to test your app.
 Simply create a group of testers and add the builds you’d like them to test.
 You can also create multiple groups and add different builds to each one, depending on which features you want them to focus on.
 When you add the first build of your app to a group, the build gets sent to beta app review to make sure it follows the App Store Review Guidelines.
 This is the only beta version of your app that requires a full review, and testing can begin once it’s approved.

 If you know a tester’s email address, you can email an invitation with a link to install your app and start testing.
 If you have an existing set of external testers or specific people you’d like to invite to test, email can be an effective way to share beta versions of your app.